arya2004/credit-score-classification/README.md

 # Credit Score Classification

 ## Overview
 This project involves data cleaning, preprocessing, exploratory data analysis (EDA), and feature engineering using R programming languages.
-The goal is to classifycredit score.
+The goal is to classify credit score.

 ## Files
 - `data/raw/`: The original dataset used in the project.